metacpan/metacpan-cpan-extracted/distros/M/Mojolicious-Plugin-Config-Structured/README.md

 ## conf

 This method is used to access the loaded configuration from within the Mojo application.
-Returns the root [Config::Structured](https://metacpan.org/pod/Config%3A%3AStructured) instance.
+Returns the root `Config::Structured::Node` instance.

 # AUTHOR